lf-lang/embedded-lab/src/Robot.md

 1. Examine the `Motors` reactor.
 How does it work?
 Find the `motors_set_power` function that it uses. (**Hint:** the search function in VS Code is very useful for this.)
 Explain how the implementation of this function conforms with the answer you gave in question (3) of the prelab.

 2. Use the `Motors` reactor to make robot move forward while it is the `DRIVING` mode and stops while in the `STOPPED` mode.
 You can experiment with the power to provide, but a good starting point is 0.1f.
+Please put your solution in a file called `RobotDriveSolution.lf`.

     **Hint:** The motors will not run if the only source of power to the robot is the USB cable.
 To get the motors to run, you must insert batteries and push the power button so that the blue power indicator LED is illuminated.